ToreyStapleton/ToreyStapleton.github.io/_drafts/protractor.md

 });
 {% endhighlight %}

-With the **implicit wait** the test waits until the promise `presenceOf()` returns `true`, which only occurs when the DOM is updated with that element.
+The function `browser.wait()` pauses the test until the given promise `presenceOf()` returns `true`, which only occurs when the DOM is updated with that element.
 The only error outcome you could encounter is if the test exceeds the timeout limit specified in your config file.
-The <a href="http://www.protractortest.org/#/api?view=ProtractorExpectedConditions">Expected Condition</a>
+This is an example of Protractor's <a href="http://www.protractortest.org/#/api?view=ProtractorExpectedConditions">Expected Conditions</a>.
+I find `presenceOf()` and its counterpart `stalenessOf()` to be the most common ones, some other useful ones are `elementToBeClickable()` and `textToBePresentInElement`.
+You can also combine these conditions together with `and`, `or`, and/or `not`.
+These are much more flexible than the **explicit wait** because it reduces the chance of encountering random errors and it will halt test execution for the exact time needed, whether that is 0.1 seconds or 10 seconds (which also makes the test more stable).

+You can get creative with `browser.wait()` and create your own Expected Conditions by using some other Protractor functions.
+For example, to wait for an attribute to be added to an element:

+{% highlight javascript %}
+function waitForAttributePresent(el, attr, attrValue, time) {
+  var timeout = time || 0;
+  return browser.wait(function() {
+    return el.getAttribute(attr).then(function(val) {
+      return ~val.indexOf(attrValue) < 0;
+    });
+  });
+};
+// example: wait for an elements class to contain 'ng-hide' var myPost = $('div.post');
+waitForAttributePresent(myPost, 'class', 'ng-hide', 5000);
+{% endhighlight %}

+Properly using **implicit waits** should effectively improve your test consistency and run time.
+Learning them will make your life much easier.